JeffKwasha/hachit/README.md

 - [Installation](#installation)

 ## Why
-You need a 3rd party web api to structure data your way.<br>
+Troublesome structured data provided by a 3rd party.<br>
-A application you can't or don't want to change makes tons of duplicate queries.<br>
+Tons of duplicate queries made by an application you can't (or don't want to) change.<br>
-You need data from multiple sources but it's hard or impossible to use query more than one.<br>
-Are you sick of having to maintain gobs of web api client scripts to solve these problems?
+Multiple source data is hard to obtain or aggregate in your use case.<br>
+Maintenance of data client scripts is itself a problem?

-Hachit lets you build custom web apis in minutes with simple declaritive python data structures.<br>
+With Hachit you can build a custom web api in minutes using simple declarative python data structures.<br>
-Your API can combine data from multiple requests, cache the data in elasticsearch, and return it in whatever structure you like.
+Your API can combine data from multiple sources, cache the data in elasticsearch, and return it in whatever structure you like.
 All your plugins live in one directory, so version control is easy.
+You can even import data from another plugin, to tweak the structure, enrich the data with other sources, or perform additional processing!

 ## Is it Easy?
 Hachit is Python 3 and uses [Flask](http://flask.pocoo.org/) and [Requests](http://docs.python-requests.org/en/master/).<br>
 Hachit's elasticcache plugin requres [elasticsearch-py](http://docs.python-requests.org/en/master/) and connects to an elasticsearch instance on localhost.<br>
 For test or one-off purposes you can run it with `cd hachit/src; python3 flask_app.py`<br>
-For production you'll probably want a performant webserver like nginx + uwsgi or nginx + gunicorn.<br>
+For production you'll probably want a performant webserver like nginx + gunicorn or uwsgi.<br>
 Point your wsgi compatible server at `src/flask_app.py:app`

 Presently there's not much to configure, but in the future Hachit will take its configuration from /etc/hachit/hachit.yaml